isa-ulisboa/qgis-python/README.md

 </details>

 ## Sessions

+Each topic (or task) *Txx* listed below corresponds to a folder that can be downloaded from this [Shared folder](https://ulisboa-my.sharepoint.com/:f:/g/personal/mlc_office365_ulisboa_pt/ElM7jQ_b__lEkznQ6mVRuhsBESim1iSIdK0v_7kXgvHw6A?e=UFWqMh).

 <details markdown="block">

-  <summary>Session 1: Introduction; Python Console and editor in QGIS; Processing/History; processing.run(); STOPvespa dataset; T01</summary>
+  <summary>Session 1: Introduction; Python Console and editor in QGIS; Processing/History; processing.run(); STOPvespa dataset</summary>

   - Introduction to PyQGIS
-  - Dataset STOPvespa.
-Download `T01_stopvespa_processing_run` from the [Shared folder](https://ulisboa-my.sharepoint.com/:f:/g/personal/mlc_office365_ulisboa_pt/ElM7jQ_b__lEkznQ6mVRuhsBESim1iSIdK0v_7kXgvHw6A?e=UFWqMh).
-The goal is to load and visualize the data, and create a QGIS project "by hand".
-Then, create the first script in Python to perform some simple operations: `extract by expression` and `extract by location`.
+  - T01: this first exercise uses two vector datasets, one that is loaded from a `shapefile` that represents Portuguese counties, and a point dataset (STOPvespa of locations of Asian hornet nests) that is read from a `csv` file.
+The goal is to load and visualize the data, and create a QGIS project "by hand"; Create the first script in Python to perform some simple operations: `extract by expression` and `extract by location`.
 To do this, one first execute the operations with tools in Processing/Toolbox, and then use Processing/History to copy the respective commands to the Python editor in the appropriate order.
 Those topics are described in the first playlist in the [@qgisiwthpython Youtube channel](https://www.youtube.com/@qgisiwthpython).

 </details>

 <details markdown="block">
-<summary>Session 2: Access to layers; Access to project and canvas; Zoom to layer; Improving previous script; T02; T06</summary>
+<summary>Session 2: Access to layers; Access to project and canvas; Zoom to layer; Use pathlib for paths and file names</summary>

-  - Accessing a QGIS project programmatically.
-Download `T02_stopvespa_project_canvas_layers` from the [shared folder](https://ulisboa-my.sharepoint.com/:f:/g/personal/mlc_office365_ulisboa_pt/ElM7jQ_b__lEkznQ6mVRuhsBESim1iSIdK0v_7kXgvHw6A?e=UFWqMh).
-  - Improve script created by copy/paste from processing history in `T01_stopvespa_processing_run`: download `T06_stopvespa_redo_processing_run` from the [shared folder](https://ulisboa-my.sharepoint.com/:f:/g/personal/mlc_office365_ulisboa_pt/ElM7jQ_b__lEkznQ6mVRuhsBESim1iSIdK0v_7kXgvHw6A?e=UFWqMh).
+  - T02: It is assumed that the project `stopvespa.qgz` is loaded in QGIS before running the script.
+The goal is to access the QGIS project programmatically with PyQGIS.
+The script includes code to access and read a project, access the QGIS canvas, set the project coordinate reference system, list layers in canvas or project, refresh canvas, access a layer by name, change the layer name, extract the extent of a layer, zoom to layer, read the layer's id, access the `layerTreeRoot` and the available `QgsLayerTreeLayer`, and toggle layer visibility.
+  - T03: It is assumed that the project `stopvespa.qgz` is loaded in QGIS before running the script.
+The ultimate goal is to be able to change the orders of layer in the *Layers panel* programatically with PyQGIS.
+To do this, one needs to access the `QgsLayerTree` instance (root) and then, access and individual layer with a `QgsLayerTreeLayer` object.
+Finally, one needs to be able to clone, insert and remove object of class `QgsLayerTreeLayer` in the root.
+It is shown how to save changes in the project with action `mActionSaveProject`.
+The script also show how to create a second canvas in QGIS.
+  - T05: It is assumed that the project `stopvespa.qgz` is loaded in QGIS before running the script.
+The script shows how to export a QGIS vector layer as shapefile.
+  - T06: It is assumed that the project `stopvespa.qgz` is loaded in QGIS before running the script.
+The goal is to improve T02 in order to use paths relative to the project file location, use memory layers for intermediate results, save the final layer as file, use a variable (D) that defines the diameter threshold for the problem of determining the counties where nests larger than D occur.
+Module `Path` from package `pathlib` is used to manage paths and file names.

 </details>

 <details markdown="block">
-  <summary>Session 3: Define functions and make Python code modular; Loops and conditionals; matplotlib; T08 </summary>
+  <summary>Session 3: Define functions and make Python code modular; Loops and conditionals; matplotlib </summary>

+  - T07: It is assumed that the project `stopvespa.qgz` is loaded in QGIS before running the script.
+The goal is to define functions and make code in T06  more compact and modular.
-  - Define functions and make Python code modular.
-Simplify code for the STOPvespa problem.
+  - T08: It is assumed that the project `stopvespa.qgz` is loaded in QGIS before running the script.
+Define functions and make Python code modular.
+Create a separate file `my_functions.py` to store functons and load that file from the script.
+Simplify the code for the STOPvespa problem and organize the script by defining the main chunk of code with `def main()` and then calling it with `main()`.
 Create a loop over wasp nest diameters and plot results with Python package `matplotlib`.
-Download `T08_stopvespa_proc_run_myfunctions` from the [shared folder](https://ulisboa-my.sharepoint.com/:f:/g/personal/mlc_office365_ulisboa_pt/ElM7jQ_b__lEkznQ6mVRuhsBESim1iSIdK0v_7kXgvHw6A?e=UFWqMh).

 </details>

 <details markdown="block">
   <summary>Session 4: Load layers with PyQGIS from shapefile and from csv file; create and update QGIS project; edit attribute table; CAOP+INE milk production dataset; T09; T10 </summary>

-  - Load layers with PyQGIS from shapefile and from csv file; Create and update QGIS project.
-Download `T04_stopvespa_create_project_add_layers` from the [shared folder](https://ulisboa-my.sharepoint.com/:f:/g/personal/mlc_office365_ulisboa_pt/ElM7jQ_b__lEkznQ6mVRuhsBESim1iSIdK0v_7kXgvHw6A?e=UFWqMh) for an exemple with the STOPvespa data set (csv with coordinates)
+  - T04: The goals of this script are creating and saving a new project.
+The script reads a shapefile as QGIS vector layer, changes the layer encoding, and reads a `csv` file as a text delimited QGIS layer.
-  - Same problem, but with different data sets, and a more compact code.
-Download `T09_caop_ine_create_project_add_layers` from the [shared folder](https://ulisboa-my.sharepoint.com/:f:/g/personal/mlc_office365_ulisboa_pt/ElM7jQ_b__lEkznQ6mVRuhsBESim1iSIdK0v_7kXgvHw6A?e=UFWqMh) for an exemple with a new data set (CAOP, Milk production per county from INE).
-In this case the csv file does not have coordinates.
+  - T09: The goals are the same as T04, but with different data sets, and a more compact code.
+The new data set includes the location of Portuguese counties (CAOP) and a table of  Milk production per county from INE.
+In this case the csv file does not have coordinates while the one in T04 has.
+Therefore, the parameters for reading the `csv` file are different in T04 and T09.
-  - For the Milk production problem described in [T09 problem description](T09/problem_description.md), one needs to `edit` and `join` attribute tables.
-Download `T10_caop_ine_edit_and_join_layers` from the [shared folder](https://ulisboa-my.sharepoint.com/:f:/g/personal/mlc_office365_ulisboa_pt/ElM7jQ_b__lEkznQ6mVRuhsBESim1iSIdK0v_7kXgvHw6A?e=UFWqMh) to see how one can extend the code in T09 to do this.
+  - T10: Extend T09 to `edit` and `join` attribute tables with PyQGIS.
+Namely, the script shows how PyQGIS can be used to edit the attribute table with `QgsField` and `addAttribute`.
+Check with `dataProvider().capabilitiesString()` if the attribute table can be edited.
+Access features and attributes with `getFeatures()`.

 </details>